Edit Dockerfile for Your Environment

 The Dockerfiles provided by NCache at https://github.com/Alachisoft/NCache-Docker contain commands to build images for NCache.

 Note that to create the image from this file, the following resources are required:

 Dockerfiles can be customized to perform additional tasks.
-NCache Dockerfiles are placed at GitHub for the following:
+NCache Dockerfiles for Windows Server are placed at GitHub for the following: